 hot, sharp place.”

 This is a very interesting book that most certainly has an air of Lehane’s desire for psychological suspense, and being set in the New England area the use of pathetic fallacy is indeed a reflection of the story’s subject matter.
-With female leads in literary thrillers I love when they have a sense of vulnerability.
-But you also have a clear understanding that while on their quest that they can handle themselves in any given situation, and to a fault thrust themselves into situations that didn’t require an action.
+With female leads in literary thrillers I am interested in the use of vulnerability and how it is communicated.
+There’s a fine line, but with that weakness, there’s a clear understanding that while on their quest, they can handle themselves in any given situation, and to a fault thrust themselves into situations that don’t require an action.
 As a male, when I read novels with female leads that behave like Pirio, I almost feel transparent.
 They strip away all of your insecurities, illusory demonstrations, false convictions, and ulterior motives before you even get the chance to introduce yourself and say hello.
-Pirio is multifaceted and very complex which are red flags in reality but I can’t help but feel an affection to her mysterious nature and social confidence.
+Pirio is multifaceted and very complex which are red flags in reality but I can’t help but feel an affection to her mysterious nature and confidence.

 “Emotion is like money.
 Once you spend it, it’s gone.
 So don’t waste your emotion

 on things that aren’t worth it.
 A bruise heals, so what’s to feel sorry for?
 A broken